absurdlylongusername/SuperSecret/README.md

 I mainly optimised for storage, by storing as little as data as possible for operation.

 Assuming ~200 bytes per token row and 30 days max expiry, with background cleanup running periodically, total storage will not exceed 200-300MiB at any point.

-- Throughput is relatively modest (&l 1 link per second on average), so CPU/latency is not the primary concern.
-- Storage is the main factor:

-    - Assuming ~200 bytes per token record and a 30-day maximum TTL, total storage remains well within a few hundred MiB over time.
-- Background cleanup keeps the active dataset small by removing expired tokens regularly.

 ## Testing